-Aliso Fire Scorches 150 Acres in Orange County; Some Evacuation Orders Lifted: Officials
+Aliso Fire Scorches 150 Acres in Orange County; All Evacuation Orders Lifted: Officials

 The Susi Q Center at 380 Third Street in Laguna Beach was established as an evacuation shelter for both residents and animals, authorities said.

-Some Laguna Beach residents were allowed to return to their homes.
+Some Laguna Beach residents were previously allowed to return to their homes.
 Evacuation orders were no longer in effect for residents on Bern Drive, Cresta Way, Zell Drive, Dorn Court, Chillon Way, Chateau Way, Bernard Court, Temple Hills Drive and Bern Court, according to the news release.

 In Aliso Viejo, mandatory evacuations that were ordered for approximately 2,000 homes were lifted about 9 p.m.
 Saturday, the city stated on its Twitter page.
 Residents who were initially evacuated included those living in the area of Pacific Park and Wood Canyon drives.

-Approximately 400 firefighters were on scene; two of them sustained minor injuries, officials said.
+More than 400 firefighters were on scene; two of them sustained minor injuries, officials said.

 Fire personnel on Sunday were not dealing with the high winds that were present the previous day, but temperatures were warm.